 The issue even made it all the way to the White House, where press secretary Josh Earnest was asked about the phenomenon on Tuesday.

-“I don’t know that the president has been briefed on this particular situation,” Earnest said, The Hill reports.
-“Obviously, this is a situation that law enforcement is taking quite seriously.”
+“I don’t know that the president has been briefed on this particular situation,” Earnest said.
+“Obviously, this is a situation that local law enforcement authorities take quite seriously.”

 Clowns have long terrified both children and adults, especially in the 1980s after King created the nightmare-inducing clown Pennywise in the horror novel, It, which was later turned into a movie.
 Criminologists and psychologists agree the root of the fear lies in the fact that clowns wear heavy makeup and paint extreme emotions on their faces that hide their true identity and feelings.

 “The fascination with clowns is really the fact that they’re not real,” says Scott Bonn, a criminologist and professor of sociology at Drew University in New Jersey.
 “We don’t know what’s beneath that makeup.
 It could be anyone or anything.
 They’re actually very frightening.”